About us

 BGG Link

-- It's Cap/First Hill/Seattle U, so parking can be a challenge.
+- It's Cap Hill, so parking can be a challenge.
 Please factor traffic & parking into your commute and if you will be late post in messages or the Discord.
-Anchorhead is only a few blocks from the First Hill Streetcar (Broadway & Pike/Pine or Broadway & Marion) and the #2 and #12 bus lines.
+Phoenix Comics & Games is about a block from several bus lines, the First Hill Streetcar (Broadway & Denny), & the Capitol Hill light rail station.

 - If you need to cancel please do so as soon as you know.
 People on the waitlist and playing that day will appreciate it!
 Signing up for this event means other people are counting on you to attend; board games have both a minimum and a maximum player count, so with limited seats available, I want to be sure that those seats actually have people in them.
 Last-minute cancellations (less than 24 hours), no-shows, and late arrivals (30+ minutes) without good reason will be marked as no-show for the event and will be automatically moved to the waitlist if one forms for any and all future events they join which are hosted by me and other select hosts!